 Use of Land.
-Use of land means use of land, water surface, and land under water to the extent covered by these land development regulations, and over which the Town Council has jurisdiction.
+Use of land includes use of land, water surface, and land under water to the extent covered by these land development regulations, and over which the City has jurisdiction.

 Utilities.
-Utilities means, but is not necessarily limited to, water systems, electrical power, sanitary sewer systems, stormwater management systems, and telephone or television cable systems; or portions, elements, or components thereof.
+Utilities includes but is not necessarily limited to water systems, electrical power, sanitary sewer systems, storm water management systems, and telephone or television cable systems; or portions, elements, or components thereof.

 Valuation or Value.
-Valuation or value means the estimated cost to replace the building in kind.
+As applied to a building, valuation or value means the estimated cost to replace the building in kind.

 Variance.
-Variance means a relaxation of the terms of these land development regulations where such variance will not be contrary to the public interest and where, owing to conditions peculiar to the property and not the result of the actions of the applicant, a literal enforcement of these land development regulations would result in unnecessary and undue hardship.
-Establishment or expansion of a use otherwise prohibited or not permitted shall not be allowed by variance, nor shall a variance be granted because of the presence of nonconformities in the zoning classification or district or adjoining zoning classifications or districts.
-(For the procedure in securing variances, see Article 12.)
+A variance is a relaxation of the terms of these land development regulations where such variance will not be contrary to the public interest and where, owing to conditions peculiar to the property and not the result of the actions of the applicant, a literal enforcement of these land development regulations would result in unnecessary and undue hardship on the land.
+Establishment or expansion of a use otherwise prohibited or not permitted shall not be allowed by variance, nor shall a variance be granted because of the presence of non-conformities in the zoning classification or district or adjoining zoning classifications or districts.
+(For the procedure in securing variances, see Article 12).